KE Catalyst

 What is this scheme?

-The KE Catalyst scheme supports mathematical sciences researchers who wish to engage in promoting KE in direct collaboration with an industry or public sector partner.
-It is a secondment scheme that allows academics to devote their full time and attention to a project for 3-12 months.
+The ICMS Knowledge Exchange (KE) Catalyst scheme supports mathematical scientists who wish to engage in KE activities in direct collaboration with an industry, public sector, or third sector partner.
+It is a secondment scheme that allows academics to devote between 30% and 100% of their time to a research project for 6-12 months.
+The purpose of this scheme is to enable significant engagement and support long-term commitment to the relationship with the project partner.

 Who should apply?